 You fight two bosses at once and focus your attacks on one of them only to find that if they don't die at the same time the remaining one heals the dead one to full health (Throne Watcher & Throne Defender, also Dark Souls 2).

 Punishing the player for dying.
 As if having to restart the level wasn't enough of a punishment, some designers feel the need to do things like not return consumable items used on the last try, shrink the player's health bar each time they die (Dark Souls 2), de-level the player's character, or similar.
-All these mechanics are completely unfair and just bullshit.
 The game should not get harder when you lose, for god's sake!
 It does not take a genius to figure this out!

-So besides those two, there's also another method that has serious potential and almost nobody seems to use: making the game run faster.
-Faster game speed forces the player to think faster as well as time button presses more exactly.
-In particular Dark Souls was the perfect game to make use of this mechanic.
+Another thing you can do is make the game run faster.
+This forces the player to think faster (increasing the challenge of mastering the depth you already have) as well as time button presses more exactly.
+Obviously this can only be taken to a cerain point before it becomes unrealistic for a human to do it, but I think a lot of games could do with running faster.
+In particular Dark Souls (and Sekiro) was the perfect game to make use of this mechanic.
 Skilled Dark Souls players have sometimes completed challenge runs of the game with a level 1 character and without dying or similar restrictions.
-The game could have been a lot nicer for those players by just including speed options so they could raise the difficulty without having to self-impose badly designed forms of it.
-Of course, if you go too far with this you might run into performance limitations, depending on the platform and the game.
+The game could have been a lot nicer for those players by just including speed options so they could raise the difficulty without having to self-impose badly designed forms of it (there is a mod for Sekiro that does this).
+Of course, with this method you also have to worry about performance limitations, depending on the platform and the game.
 I don't have the information to know if that was a legitimate excuse in Dark Souls's case.

 Strategy games do warrant some discussion.
 For asymmetric strategy games where you need to go harder than your AI coding skills can achieve, one thing you can do is make the AI predictable.
 If the game is possible because the AI is stupid, that's inherently kind of lame, but if it's at least stupid in predictable ways, then the player can exploit it, creating more room for skill and allowing you to get away with a higher degree of numeric difficulty.